 In 1997 at forty years old, I weighed more than two hundred pounds.
 After a devastating divorce the following year, I became homeless.
 The next few years shaped my life in ways I could never have imagined.
 When I finally found my voice and the courage to address my lifelong issues with weight and an extreme lack of confidence, I began Fifty, not Frumpy as a Facebook page on July 16, 2011.
 With almost thirty-five thousand followers on Facebook and more than six million blog views later, I turned 60 and started this new site.
-I share much more about my background, diet, and lifestyle here in the private video recorded for you at a recent conference.
+I share much more about my background, diet, and lifestyle here in the private video recorded for you at the last style conference.

 Fifty, not Frumpy was a fun way to share my passion for style and my attempts to create outfits which are appropriate for those of us who are enjoying our second fifty years of life.
 When I started to blog, I had recently lost more than forty pounds and was in the process of buying a new wardrobe when I discovered it wasn’t as easy or as much fun as you might think.